vimpostor/quickcurver/README.md

 ```

 To start QuickCurver you need to run the built executable in the build/src directory, for example on Linux run: `src/QuickCurver`

-Note: You can compile the game with Mumble Positional Audio support, by defining `MUMBLE_SUPPORT=true` at compile time.

 ## Installing compiled binaries